Ev4Nou4/AIRDROP/README.md

 # How to Create an Airdrop on Flare Network
+CHANGE MADE BY EV4NOU4 ABOUT NOT MINTING SO I HAVE CHANGED awardItem for safeTransfer in scripts/mint.js and NFT.sol (2x)
 ## Set Network Variables

 Enter RPC endpoint and Private Key in `hardhat.config.js` **!Make sure you keep your Private Key secret!**